1977–78 United States network television schedule

 PBS, the Public Broadcasting Service, was in operation, but the schedule was set by each local station.
 On ABC, debuting news brief, airs all seven nights at 9:58, pm.

 Sunday

+NOTE: On NBC, Off the Wall (a comedy about a co-ed college dorm) and C.P.O.
+Sharkey were supposed to air at 8:00-9:00 p.m., but NBC canceled the former after a spring airing of its pilot finished in last place for the week.